Dr. Dre’s ‘The Chronic’: A 4/20 deep dive into the album that changed hip-hop forever

-From Wu-Tang Clan’s ‘Enter The Wu-Tang (36 Chambers)’ to Kanye West’s ’My Beautiful Dark Twisted Fantasy’, hip-hop has had its fair share of watershed albums.
-But there’s one in particular that was so impactful that it launched superstar careers of its guest stars, stole attention away from hip-hop’s birthplace and reshaped popular music as we know it: Dr. Dre’s December 1992 solo album ‘The Chronic’ – which is available for the first time ever on all major streaming platforms today, 4/20/2020.
+From Wu-Tang Clan’s ‘Enter The Wu-Tang (36 Chambers)’ to Kanye West’s ’My Beautiful Dark Twisted Fantasy’, hip hop has had its fair share of watershed albums.
+But there’s one in particular that was so impactful that it launched superstar careers of its guest stars, stole attention away from hip hop’s birthplace and reshaped popular music as we know it: Dr. Dre’s December 1992 solo album ‘The Chronic’ – which is available for the first time ever on all major streaming platforms today, 4/20/2020.

 Dre’s post-N.W.A. debut sold over two million copies in its first year on shelves and has since gone on to sell six million copies in the US alone.
 Its rumbling low-end bass dumps (influenced by A Tribe Called Quest’s ‘The Low End Theory’), funky rhythms and innovative soul samples dominated boomboxes and car stereos all over America, and the rest of the world caught up soon after.

-“It’s arguably the most important album in hip-hop history,” Barry Ashworth of Dub Pistols tells NME.
-“It was a genre-changing moment that brought us the sound of G-Funk & changed the way rap music was perceived forever.
+“It’s arguably the most important album in hip hop history,” Barry Ashworth of Dub Pistols tells NME.
+“It was a genre-changing moment that brought us the sound of G-Funk and changed the way rap music was perceived forever.
 It’s a timeless classic.”

-“THERE’S NEVER been a better produced hip-hop album.
+“THERE’S NEVER been a better produced hip hop album.
 DRE set the bar so fucking high it turned the world upside down”

 – DJ SWAY Calloway

-Sharing a similar sentiment, Kanye West once told Rolling Stone: “‘The Chronic’ is still the hip-hop equivalent to Stevie Wonder‘s ‘Songs in the Key Of Life’.
+Sharing a similar sentiment, Kanye West once told Rolling Stone: “‘The Chronic’ is still the hip hop equivalent to Stevie Wonder‘s ‘Songs in the Key Of Life’.
 It’s the benchmark you measure your album against if you’re serious.”

 But before Dre could arrive at this genre-defining moment, he had a few obstacles he had to overcome.